mirror/flashdevelop/FD4/FlashDevelop/Bin/Debug/Projects/315 HaXe - AIR AS3 Projector/AIR_readme.txt

 1. Configuration

-- edit 'conf\SetupSDK.bat' for the path to Flex SDK
+- edit 'bat\SetupSDK.bat' for the path to Flex SDK

 2. Creating a self-signed certificate:

-- run 'conf\CreateCertificate.bat' to generate your self-signed certificate,
+- run 'bat\CreateCertificate.bat' to generate your self-signed certificate,

 (!) wait a minute before packaging.